-Students must earn 385 total points in the theory portion of the class and earn 315 total points in the applied portion of the class to complete the course.
+Students must earn 350 of the available points in the theory portion of the class and earn 350 of the available points in the applied portion of the class to complete the course.
 Students that do not achieve this threshold in both the theory and applied portions of the course will be assigned an F regardless of the total number of points earned.